cg-soft/mkversion/README.md

 Given the current branch, and the set of branch and tag names known in git, we compute the project version as follows:

+* First, we determine the "target branch" of the current branch:
+  * Collect all possible remote branches matching our rules for a target branch (they must be of the form <n>[.<n>]*.next or master)
+  * Determine the upstream branch of the current branch, if possible.
+  * If the upstream branch is in the candidate collection, good, that is out target branch.
+  * If not, we compute the "commit distance" between the current or upstream branch and all the possible target branches.
+This is done by counting the number of commits in the current branch which are not in the candidate target branch.
+Ties are resolved in favor of the oldest branch.
+Branch age is sorted by the tuple sort (1.0.next < 1.0.0.next etc...), and master is always considered the oldest of them all.
+  * The candidate branch with the shortest commit distance to the current branch is our target branch.
-* The version string will start with the explicit components mentioned in the current branch.
+* The version string will start with the explicit components mentioned in the target branch.
 * The ".next" suffix will be replaced by a number one higher than the largest number used as the explicit portion of the version in any other branch or tag.
-If there is no other branch or tag with the same prefix as the current branch, then the suffix will be zero.
+If there is no other branch or tag with the same prefix as the target branch, then the suffix will be zero.
 * The treatment of the "master" branch can be arbitrary.
 A constant in the script can be set to map the "master" branch to a string which conforms to the conventions above - or you can choose to not use master for any release builds.

 ## Testing